markbrown4/gmail-react/readme.md

 git checkout origin/start
 npm start
 ```
-In a separate process watch our assets for changes
+In a separate process run a server
 ```
-npm run assets
+npm run live-server
 ```
-Hit http://localhost:8000/ in your favourite browser and you should see a bunch of familiar Gmail elements on the screen - you'll be bringing that static page to life and responding to events, just like Pinocchio.
+You should see a bunch of familiar Gmail elements on the screen - you'll be bringing that static page to life and responding to events, just like Pinocchio.

 ## Our first component